West Kempsey

 An assessment of population growth drivers in West Kempsey reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on ABS population updates and AreaSearch validations, the suburb of West Kempsey had an estimated population of around 5,382 as of Feb 2026.
-This reflected a growth of 309 people since the 2021 Census, which reported a population of 5,073.
-The increase was inferred from AreaSearch's estimate of 5,249 residents in June 2024 and 11 new addresses validated since the Census date.
-This resulted in a population density ratio of 811 persons per square kilometer.
-West Kempsey's growth of 6.1% since the 2021 census exceeded the SA3 area's growth of 5.2%.
-Interstate migration contributed approximately 68.0% to overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census West Kempsey's population is estimated at around 5,382 as of Feb 2026.
+This reflects an increase of 309 people (6.1%) since the 2021 Census, which reported a population of 5,073 people.
+The change is inferred from the resident population of 5,249 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 11 validated new addresses since the Census date.
+West Kempsey's population equates to a density ratio of 811 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The suburb of West Kempsey's 6.1% growth since the 2021 census exceeded the SA3 area (5.2%) and the Rest of NSW, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 68.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-These projections indicate an above median population growth nationally for regional areas.
-The suburb is projected to increase by 915 persons to 2041, reflecting a total increase of 14.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Considering the projected demographic shifts, an above median population growth of national non-metropolitan areas is projected, with the suburb of West Kempsey expected to increase by 912 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 14.5% in total over the 17 years.

 Frequently Asked Questions - Population